Natural gas vehicle: Motorsport

 A new category of motorcar racing unites teams which compete with cars powered by natural gas, to demonstrate the effectiveness of natural gas as an alternative fuel.
 ECOMOTORI (magazine) Racing Team The magazine's team participates in the FIA Alternative Energies Cup and the Italian ACI/CSAI Alternative Energies Championship.
 In 2012, the team, led by Nicola Ventura, competed with a Fiat 500 Abarth, modified to run on natural gas with a Cavagna/Bigas fuel conversion kit and thus renamed "500 EcoAbarth".
 The driver is Massimo Liverani while in the role of navigator, alternate Valeria Strada, Alessandro Talmelli and Fulvio Ciervo.
 On October 14, 2012, at the end of the seventh Ecorally San Marino-Vatican, with three wins and second place (out of four races), the Team also won the Italian CSAI Alternative Energy Pilots and Navigators titles.
 On 28 October 2012, after having raced in seven European countries, collecting three wins, two second places and additional points, the team won the FIA Alternative Energies Drivers and Constructors world titles.
 For the first time, a methane-powered car won an FIA world title.
 In 2013, the team raced in the FIA Alternative Energies Cup and CSAI Championships.
-The "500 EcoAbarth" of Ecomotori.net dominated the season, winning five out of five titles.
+The "500 Eco barth" dominated the season, winning five out of five titles.
 Thanks to the team's work, the Abarth once again won a constructors' title since its last win 46 years ago.